Australian cricket team in the West Indies in 1983–84: First Test

-For the first test it seemed Australia would go with six batsman, a specialist keeper in Roger Woolley, a spinner and three fast bowlers.
-Wayne Phillips was dropped for Steve Smith, who would open with Kepler Wessels.
-Greg Ritchie and David Hookes occupied the batting slots that had been taken by Greg Chappell and Graham Yallop over the Australian summer; Tom Hogan was spinner and Lawson, Hogg and Alderman constituted the attack.
+For the first test Australia went with six batters, a keeper, a spinner and three fast bowlers.
+Steve Smith, after his strong early tour form, was selected to make his test debut as opener with Kepler Wessels.
+Wayne Phillips would have been dropped but received a reprieve when Woolley's thumb did not heal and was picked as a wicketkeeper.
+Greg Ritchie and David Hookes occupied the batting slots that had been taken by Greg Chappell and Graham Yallop over the Australian summer (Hookes was picked over Jones because of the former's experience).
+Tom Hogan was spinner over Greg Matthews on the basis of the game against Guyana; Lawson, Hogg and Alderman constituted the pace attack (Alderman's first test since he was injured in 1982 and due to Rackemann's unavailability).

-However Roger Woolley cracked his right index finger so Australia moved Wayne Phillips down to keeper.
 Dean Jones was 12th man.

 The West Indies were without Michael Holding and Malcolm Marshall, meaning the selectors decided to play a spinner, Roger Harper.
 Both Kim Hughes and Clive Lloyd said before the game that the most likely result would be a draw.

-Australia were in trouble in the first innings at 9–182 but then Rodney Hogg and Tom Hogan came together and decided to ignore Kim Hughes' instructions to hit out; they combined for a partnership of 97, a record tenth wicket stand for Australia against the West Indies, and took the total to 279.
+Australia batted first and at one stage were 9–182 (Ritchie 72) but then Rodney Hogg and Tom Hogan came together and decided to ignore Kim Hughes' instructions to hit out; they combined for a partnership of 97, a record tenth wicket stand for Australia against the West Indies, and took the total to 279.

-The West Indies were then dismissed for 230.
-Half centuries to Allan Border and Phillips rescued Australia from a precarious position enabling Hughes to declare, setting the West Indies 323 to win.
+The West Indies were then dismissed for 230 (Haynes 60, Hogan 4-56).
+There was an incident when Geoff Lawson had an labw decision off Haynes turned down and he snatched his hat off umpire Denis Narine.When Australia batted again they were 5-60 but efforts from Border (54) and Phillips (76) took them to 273.
+Hughes declared after batting 90 minutes on the last day, setting the West Indies 323 to win.

-Haynes and Greenidge decided to go for it and put on 250 runs without loss before the game was called off as a draw.
+Haynes and Greenidge batted well and made 171 off the first 45 overs, leaving them 152 runs to get off the last 20 overs.
+However they decided not to go for it, and the innings ended on 0-250.
+Clive Lloyd later said 'It was difficult to play shots when the ball was keeping low - i was just not worthwhile having a go in those conditions."
 The total of 250-0 is still the only Test innings in which all who batted scored a century (Gordon Greenidge 120* and Desmond Haynes 103*).
+Man of the Match was Tom Hogan.

-Geoff Lawson was later fined £150 by the Australian team management for angrily snatching his hat from an umpire Narine after an appeal was turned down.
+Geoff Lawson was later fined £150 by the Australian team management for the hat snatching incident.